“To build strength I allow a significant rest time of 10 days for each muscle group to recover when exercising to momentary failure.”

-To Tone Muscle and Lose Weight Effectively you should be thinking about following an exercise system that is simple, effective, safe and takes next to no time to complete… just 7 to 30 minutes per day.
-This may be the secret to successful long term improvements in muscle tone, weight loss, vitality and fitness .
+A split routine works well for this adaptation and the beauty is that it takes next to no time to complete, just 10 to 15 minutes per day.
+This is my secret to successful long term improvements in muscle strength, fat loss, vitality and fitness.

-One of the biggest problems is keeping to the programme and to stay motivated on any fitness program is not easy!
-Especially if you are doing long duration fitness sessions which can lead to injury and burn out.
+One of the main problems with strength training is keeping to the programme for the long term and getting measurable results.
+If you are doing long training sessions this can lead to giving up, injury and burn out.
 It is mainly athletes and pro -sports individuals who tend to undertake seriously high intense hours of training.

-The No 1 reason why most people fail to keep to a program is that most fitness programs are too long, period.
-And are not designed for the individual needs and more often than not do not target the right energy systems.
+The No1 reason why most people fail to keep to a strength program is that most programmes are too long and are not necessarily designed for the individual needs and circumstances.
+More often than not the programme does not target the right energy systems.

-So for a fitness program to be effective, it should have quality short sessions which produce significant results within a relatively short period of time, lets say 30 days or less.
+So for a strength program to work, it should have quality short sessions which produce significant results within a relatively short period of time, lets say 30 days or less.
 This will ultimately guarantee you may stay motivated as you achieve your short and long term goals.
 This should build up confidence with these small victories thus allowing you to stay focussed on your program… And not to give in after the initial enthusiasm has worn off.

 The first move is to have SMART goals which are specific, measurable, attainable, relevant and time based.
 This should include doing a quick health and fitness check up which you can easily do using fitness calculators .